 Movement science, cultural travel, and the real stories behind both.

-I write about what 40 years of teaching bodies and two decades of leading retreats have actually taught me, and I skip the fluff.
+I write about what 40 years of teaching bodies and one decade of leading international retreats have actually taught me, and I skip the fluff.

 Whether you're here because your back hurts, because Morocco is calling, or because someone in class told you to check this out — welcome.